RSS

 Durham Region Active Listings Daily

-The high number of active listings makes competitive strategy more essential when selling a property.
-When listings were more scarce, (including now but at lower price points) prospective buyers were compelled to reduce expectations on location, property condition, etc. They also will be pressured in competitive situations to remove conditions on their offers.
+The high number of active listings in some segments makes competitive strategy more essential when selling a property.
+When listings are more scarce (lower price points), prospective buyers must reduce expectations on location, property condition, etc. They also will be pressured in competitive situations to remove conditions on their offers.

 Sales volume Durham Region 2024